rns/kollos-luif-doc/manual.md

 #### Namespaced Function Actions <a id="namespaced_function"></a>

-The general syntax for a namespaced function action is
+The syntax for a namespaced function action is

 ```lua
 action = function t.a.b.c.f (params) body end